e3modelling/OPEN-PROM/docs/model/02_model_overview.md

 ensures a consistent energy balance by linking useful and final energy through technology-specific efficiencies.

-Energy demand is divided into three main demand sectors — industry, domestic, and transport — but also includes the non-energy sector and bunkers (international shipping and aviation), as shown in the table below.
+Energy demand is divided into three main demand sectors — industry, domestic, and transport — but also includes the non-energy sector and bunkers (international shipping and aviation), as shown in the table below.[^ict]

 Demand for useful energy services ({numref}`fig-sectors`) (useful energy demand) is determined at the subsector level with an econometric top-down approach, where demand for useful energy services is driven by appropriate